jkeefe/newmark-design-development/README.md

 <a href="https://keefe.cc/newmark-design-development/THE_NOTES.html#class10">Notes for this class</a>.

-## Assignment

-Use the [Google Vision API demo](https://cloud.google.com/vision/) (mid-page where it says "Try the API") and drag a picture into the box.
-Take a look at the results in each tab, and post into Slack a screenshot of your most interesting result.

 ## Class 11 • Bespoke machine learning for sorting text

 You'll get more hands-on experience in machine learning, this time to sort text documents into useful categories -- helping you do in hours what might otherwise take you days.

 <!-- <a href="https://keefe.cc/newmark-design-development/THE_NOTES.html#class11">Notes for this class</a>. -->